vseloved/rutils/docs/ann-rutils.md

 How does it compare with `RUTILS`?

 > Surely.
 It is a similar effort to `RUTILS`, but with a much bolder aim.
-> I, personally, doubt that it will succeed in it, because Lisp's culture is quite conservative
+> I, personally, doubt that it will succeed in it, because Lisp's culture is quite conservative,
 > and you need to get a buy-in from the community in order to make such radical moves.
 > The problem with this is that no one has enough motivation,
-> given that Lisp is already good enough and
+> given that Lisp is already good enough,
-> there's no central authority to steward the evolution process.
+> and there's no central authority to steward the evolution process.

 > So, the way to go, as for me, is to make small incremental improvements and get them adopted.
 > This has always worked in the past, and there are many good examples: